Moerliy/Godot-SuperWallpaper-Template/README.md

 - **Open Source & Extensible**
   MIT-licensed and ready for community contributions—swap assets, tweak scripts, and extend functionality to your heart’s content.

 ---

-## Demo

-> **Video Showcase Coming Soon**
-> Check back later for a walkthrough of the template’s scenes, animations, and configuration options.

----